 Many people who have experienced chronic headaches due to stress go to numerous doctor visits and don't receive long-term results.
 There is no magic serum that will simply CURE you, but there are things you can do to prevent stress headaches from causing havoc in your life.

 Getting results means getting to the cause of the pain and not just masking the problem with medications.
-Here at Atlas Chiropractic of Asheville, we understand how to reverse years of degeneration and create a success plan that includes all the aspects that make up a proper health care solution.
+Here at Atlas Brain and Body, we understand how to reverse years of degeneration and create a success plan that includes all the aspects that make up a proper health care solution.

 The fundamentals of upper cervical care empower the nervous system so that you can heal properly and experience true relief from pain caused by stress.